Africa–China relations: Aid and loans

 China began its foreign aid program in with assistance to sub-Saharan and Middle Eastern countries.
 The first sub-Saharan African country to receive Chinese foreign aid was Guinea; the aid assisted Guinea in building its infrastructure following independence from France.

 In the 1960s and 1970s, the Chinese government supported African Independence Movements and gave aid to newly independent African nations.
 China provided significant amounts of aid at a time when it had relatively little in the way of financial resources itself.
 Among the most notable early projects were the 1,860 km TAZARA Railway, linking Zambia and Tanzania, which China helped to finance and build from 1970 to 1975.
 Some 50,000 Chinese engineers and workers were sent to the continent to complete the project.
 By 1978, China was giving aid to more African countries than the United States.

 China provides aid in the forms of debt forgiveness, aid grants, concessional loans, and interest-free loans, including through the Forum on China-Africa Cooperation (FOCAC).
 According to Marxist journalist Martin Jacques in his book When China Rules the World, Chinese aid is "far less restrictive and doctrinaire" and comes with fewer strings attached than Western aid.
 Unconditional and low-rate credit lines (rates at 1.5% over fifteen years to twenty years) have largely taken the place of more restrictive and conditional Western loans.
 The sole political condition China requires from aid recipients is recognition of the One China principle.

 Following her interviews of African scholars and diplomats, U.S. Professor of International Securities Studies Dawn C. Murphy concludes that many African countries genuinely appreciate this moral stance by China against political conditions for foreign aid.

 Estimates regarding the amount of African debt cancelled by China varies.
 Since 2000, over $10bn in debt owed by African nations to the PRC has been cancelled, according to Le Monde diplomatique.
-According to a 2020 report by the China Africa Research Initiative, "China has only offered debt write-offs for zero-interest loans", which account for at least $3.4 billion of cancelled debt in Africa between 2000 and 2019.
+According to a 2020 report by the China Africa Research Initiative at Johns Hopkins, "China has only offered debt write-offs for zero-interest loans", which account for at least $3.4 billion of cancelled debt in Africa between 2000 and 2019.